Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 # shuffle data
 data_for_model = shuffle(data_for_model, random_state = 42)
 ```
 <br>
 ### Data Preprocessing <a name="regtree-preprocessing"></a>

-While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here was lighter.
+I still however put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form